 There are a few different ways to classify Power of Attorney documents.
 They are mainly dependent on how long the powers are in effect, when they come into effect, and what they grant authority over.
 Frequently, you will find them described in these four groups:

 Special Power of Attorney - Grants limited authority over specific matters

 General Power of Attorney - Grants broad powers over your affairs

 Springing Power of Attorney - Is activated based on certain criteria

 Durable Power of Attorney - Remains in effect even when you become incapacitated or mentally incompetent

 When making your free Florida Power of Attorney with Rocket Lawyer, you can decide to have the authority begin upon signing, on a desired date, or only at the time when you are no longer capable.
 The Power of Attorney can end either on a specific date or when you pass away.

 Florida Power of Attorney forms are typically simple, but you could still need advice.
 Depending on whom you reach out to, some attorneys will not even agree to review documents that they didn't draft.
-A more favorable approach worth consideration is to request help from the On Call network of attorneys.
+A more favorable approach worth consideration is to request help from the Rocket Lawyer attorney network.
 If you sign up for a Premium membership, you can ask for feedback from an attorney with relevant experience or send additional legal questions about your Power of Attorney.
 We are here to support you.